Struggling to save money on a low income? Proven budgeting tips and beginner steps to start saving in 2026 — even paycheck to paycheck.

 The Modified 50/30/20 Rule

 The textbook version — 50% needs, 30% wants, 20% savings — breaks down on a low income.
-Rent alone eats 45–55% of take-home in most US cities.
-Here’s the realistic version for 2026:
+In most US cities, rent alone eats 45–55% of take-home pay.
+Here is the realistic version for 2026:

 CategoryRealistic %On $1,400/month